Harald-U/docker-101/workshop/lab6.md

 **Docker Compose** is a tool for defining and running multi-container applications (workloads).
 Compose simplifies the control of your entire application stack, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
 Then, with a single command, you create and start all the services from your configuration file.

+The term 'service' is new in the context of this workshop: a service is a building block in a Docker Compose application, it is an abstraction layer over a Docker container.
+A Docker Compose application is typically made up of more than one service or container.

 Docker Compose relies on a YAML configuration file, usually named `docker-compose.yaml`.
 The `docker-compose.yaml` file follows the rules provided by the [Compose Specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md) in how to define multi-container applications.

 Docker Compose is part of Docker Desktop (for Mac, Windows, Linux).
 If you are using docker-ce on Linux, you may need to install docker-compose manually. refer to your distribution on how to do this.

 In our ToDo example in this workshop, using docker-compose actually makes sense:

-- We have to create two services
+- We have two containers, ToDo and MySQL, that means we need to create two services
 - Both services require environment variables for configuration
 - One of the services requires a volume to store data persistent
 - We need a network for the services to communicate with each other

-Instead of using two Dockerfiles and several commands we can use docker-compose and a single configuration file `docker-compose.yaml`.
+Instead of using several commands we can use docker-compose and a single configuration file `docker-compose.yaml`.

 ## Structure of docker-compose.yaml